Recovering p-adic valuations from pro-p Galois groups: Step 2 of the main result: construction of the valuation via norm combinatorics

-Consider the above construction with $p=2$, $F=K$ and $T = N(5)$.
-In this case we write $\val_1$ instead of $\val_1(T)$ etc. Notice that for $K = \Q$, the elements in $\val_1$ (other than 0) are those with positive, odd valuation, by the ultrametric inequality, and so $\val_2$ consists of the $2$-adic integers with even valuation.
-Therefore in this case $\val$ is indeed just $\mathbb{Z}_2$.
-We will show that the condition of the lemma holds for our abstract $K$ as well, and then deduce that the valuation ring $\val(N(5))$ satisfies the additional properties desired. \\
+Consider the above valuation construction with $p=2$, $F=K$ and $T = N(5)$.
+In this case we write $\val_1$ instead of $\val_1(T)$ etc. Notice that for $K = \Q$, the non-zero elements in $\val_1$ are those with positive, odd valuation, by the ultrametric inequality, and so $\val_2$ consists of the $2$-adic integers with even valuation.
+Therefore in this case $\val$ is precisely $\mathbb{Z}_2$, showing that this construction does reproduce the 2-adic valuation on $\Q$.
+We will show that the condition of the lemma holds for our abstract $K$ as well, and then deduce that the valuation ring $\val(N(5))$ satisfies the additional properties desired.

+Condition (iii) of Lemma \ref{rigid} is trivially satisfied since $-1 \in N(5)$.
+Condition (i) is also straightforward when $p=2$.
+Indeed, for $x \not \in N(5)$, $N(5)$ and $xN(5)$ are distinct cosets of size 4, and hence their union has size 8 and thus spans the whole space: condition (i) is therefore trivially satisfied.
+The difficult condition is (ii), which is equivalent to the `pre-additivity' condition as a result of condition (i) (Lemma 2.6 of \cite{arasonelmanjacob}).

-\begin{rmk} One may be tempted to use directly the statement in \cite{ep} Theorem 2.2.7 for $p=2$.
-However, there appears to be no obvious way to exclude the possibility that the subgroup $T_1$ of $K^{\times}$ obtained for which $\val(T_1)$ is a valuation ring, is in fact the whole of $K^{\times}$.
+\begin{rmk} The statement in \cite{ep} Theorem 2.2.7 for $p=2$ does not include condition (ii) on expressions of the form $1-xy$.
+Instead, it is shown that, when $p=2$, there necessarily exists a subgroup $T_1$ of $K^{\times}$ satisfying condition (ii), and that for this $T_1$ one has that $\val(T_1)$ is a valuation ring.
+However, there appears to be no obvious way to exclude the possibility that the subgroup $T_1$ is in fact the whole of $K^{\times}$.
 That is, there is no way of telling if the valuation obtained is trivial or not.
-To show that $T_1$ may be taken to be $N(5)$ (i.e., to show non-triviality), the only apparent strategy is to show directly that the specified condition holds.\\ \end{rmk}
+To show that $T_1$ may be taken to be $T$ (i.e., to show non-triviality), one must show that condition (ii) in fact holds for $T$ itself.\\ \end{rmk}

+\begin{rmk} On the other hand, when $p>2$, the proof in \cite{ep} Theorem 2.2.7 shows that condition (i) implies condition (ii).
+Verifying the existence of rigid elements is therefore likely to be the key challenge in attempts to extend Theorem 1 to primes $p>2$. \\ \end{rmk}